opensearch-project/documentation-website/_search-plugins/ltr/feature-engineering.md

 ### Term position statistics

 You can prepend the `type` with the desired operation (`min`, `max`, `avg`) to calculate the corresponding statistic across the term positions.
-If the terms are note present in the document, then the result will be `0`.
+If the terms are not present in the document, then the result will be `0`.

 The available statistics include the following: